Our Methodology

 Six ONNX machine learning models independently score the creative based on extracted features.
 Five models predict attention, emotion, memory, purchase intent, and cognitive load using feature weights derived from published research.
 A sixth model trained on real GSR physiological data predicts cognitive workload.
 These scores are blended with the AI analysis at a 30/70 ratio (30% ML, 70% AI).

-Our newest model — trained on the NeuMa neuromarketing dataset (Georgiadis et al., 2023, Nature Scientific Data) — predicts purchase intent from EEG brain activity patterns recorded during real supermarket brochure viewing.
-This model achieves AUC 0.746 in distinguishing Buy from NoBuy decisions, validated on 405 labeled brain recordings from 41 participants.
+NeuMa — our purchase-intent calibration model trained on the NeuMa neuromarketing dataset (Georgiadis et al., 2023, Nature Scientific Data) — predicts purchase intent from EEG brain activity patterns recorded during real supermarket brochure viewing.
+NeuMa achieves AUC 0.746 in distinguishing Buy from NoBuy decisions, validated on 405 labeled brain recordings from 42 participants.

 Packaging-specific analysis evaluates shelf differentiation, purchase trigger speed, color psychology, typography readability at shelf distance, material perception, and redesign risk — grounded in packaging research from Clement (2007), Orth & Malkewitz (2008), and Silayoi & Speece (2007).